vinh2kit/vinh2kit/README.md

 </p>

-- 🔭  I’m currently working on ...
+- 🔭  I’m currently working on ODH
 - 🌱 I’m currently staying at home with my family and enjoy coding our Platform
 - 💬 Ask me about: Java, NodeJS
 - ⚡ Fun fact: enjoy life with coding is real